 An impressive 17th-century historical building, once residence of the Earls of Miravalle, will serve as our lodging during our sojourn in Mexico City.
 A stone-forged staircase, intricate hand railing, handmade tiles, volcanic rock walls and vaulted ceilings are some of the stunning features of this building.
 The decor blends industrial edginess and colonial style to create a minimalist modern vibe.
 Throughout this historic building you will encounter murals and artwork by Mexican designers.
 One of the most notable murals was designed by Manuel Rodriguez Lozano in memory of the Holocaust.
 On the lower floors, the building houses upscale shops by local designers and two restaurants featuring award-winning chefs.

 The rooftop serves as a retreat from the frenetic pace of the city offering a casual breakfast, a refreshing pool and jacuzzi and breathtaking views of the surrounding historic buildings.
 As the sun goes down, the rooftop emerges as a vibrant hotspot for locals and guests alike.

-In San Miguel, we will be staying at a charming boutique hotel within the protective city limits of this colonial town.
+In San Miguel de Allende, we will be staying at, Doce 18 Concept House, a delightfully charming boutique hotel within the protective city limits of this colonial town.
+This is a storied 18th-century hotel refurbished to honor its historic architectural qualities while infusing contemporary design throughout.
+The concept behind the name is a focus on showcasing creative diversity.
+Their efforts are event in the luxurious interior and their hospitality is incomparable.
 Our lodging is located within an easy walking distance to shops, artisans studios, historic sites and trendy restaurants making it easy for us to explore the town on foot at our leisure.